modrinth/docs/docs/faq/app.md

 ### Why am I getting "out-of-memory" errors, even when I have enough memory allocated? {#32bit-java}

 If you're experiencing Java memory errors when launching Minecraft 1.16.5 or older, despite having sufficient RAM, it may be due to having a 32-bit version of Java installed.

-Go to the app settings and scroll down to "Java settings".
-Click "Install recommended" next to both "Java 17 location" and "Java 8 location".
-Then, your issue should be solved.
-If not, make sure you don't override the global Java installations in your individual instance settings.
+Please [reinstall Java](#java).

 ## Mac-specific questions